hy-reza/mygram-api/README.md

 # MyGram REST API

-MyGram adalah aplikasi yang memungkinkan pengguna untuk menyimpan foto dan membuat komentar pada foto orang lain.
-Aplikasi ini dilengkapi dengan proses CRUD pada tabel dan alur yang dijelaskan di bawah ini.
-Autentikasi diperlukan untuk mengakses data pada tabel SocialMedia, Photo, dan Comment menggunakan JsonWebToken.
-Proses otorisasi diperlukan untuk memodifikasi data kepemilikan seperti update atau delete.
+MyGram is an application that allows users to store photos and create comments on other people's photos.
+The application is equipped with CRUD processes on tables and flows as described below.
+Authentication is required to access data on the SocialMedia, Photo, and Comment tables using JsonWebToken.
+Authorization is required for modifying ownership data, such as update or delete.

 ## Endpoints